N203 Neonatal Intensive Care Unit (Jacobi Medical Center)

 718-741-2323 (Tricia Elliott, secretary)

-Contact Dr. Marion for approval and first day reporting information.
+Contact Dr. Marion for first day reporting information.

 N305 Pediatric Allergy and Immunology (Montefiore Medical Center)

 The goal of the elective experience is to acquaint the student with the various aspects of allergies and immunological disease.
 This includes experience with patients with rhinitis, sinusitis, asthma, atopic dermatitis, HIV infection, and other immunological disorders.
 The student will have the opportunity to participate in various clinics and private practice situations with attendings and fellows, as well as participate in conferences and journal clubs that are part of the division's monthly activities.
 The student will have the opportunity to learn the approach to diagnosis and management of allergic and immunological disorders.